hynek/argon2-cffi/docs/argon2.rst

 This means that you can decide how long it takes to hash a password and how much memory is required.

-Argon2 comes in two variants:
+Argon2 comes in three variants:

 Argon2d
   is faster and uses data-depending memory access, which makes it less suitable for hashing secrets and more suitable for cryptocurrencies and applications with no threats from side-channel timing attacks.